mahireddy3001ch-design/mahireddy3001ch-design/README.md

   # Animation Portfolio Website

   This is a code bundle for Animation Portfolio Website.
-The original project is available at https://www.figma.com/design/pbMWAixdQHuM1oURq1grvT/Animation-Portfolio-Website.

   ## Running the code